standard-procedure/plumbing/README.md

 [Plumbing::Valve](/lib/plumbing/valve.rb) ensures that all messages received are channelled into a concurrency-safe queue.
 This allows you to take an existing class and ensures that messages received via its public API are made concurrency-safe.

 Include the Plumbing::Valve module into your class, define the messages the objects can respond to and set the `Plumbing` configuration to set the desired concurrency model.
 Messages themselves are split into two categories: commands and queries.

-Commands have no return value so when the message is sent, the caller does not block and execution continues immediately.
-Queries return a value so the caller must block until the actor has returned a value.
+- Commands have no return value so when the message is sent, the caller does not block, the task is called asynchronously and the caller continues immediately
+- Queries return a value so the caller blocks until the actor has returned a value
+- However, if you call a query and pass `ignore_result: true` then the query will not block, although you will not be able to access the return value - this is for commands that do something and then return a result based on that work (which you may or may not be interested in - see Plumbing::Pipe#add_observer)
+- None of the above applies if the `Plumbing mode` is set to `:inline` (which is the default) - in this case, the actor behaves like normal ruby code

 Instead of constructing your object with `.new`, use `.start`.
 This builds a proxy object that wraps the target instance and dispatches messages through a safe mechanism.
 Only messages that have been defined as part of the valve are available in this proxy - so you don't have to worry about callers bypassing the valve's internal context.